Help Scientists Understand What is Happening with Our Bird Populations

 Great Backyard Bird Count

-February 15-18, 2019.
-Help create a real-time snapshot of birds around the world.
+Help create a real-time snapshot of birds around the world on the second weekend in February.
 Count birds for at least 15 minutes at any location you choose on one or more days of the count.Put Your Birds On the Map.

 SciStarter helps bring together the millions of citizen scientists in the world; the thousands of potential projects offered by researchers, organizations, and companies; and the resources, products, and services that enable citizens to pursue and enjoy these activities.
 They aim to: